-Spinal stenosis is a condition characterized by a narrowing of the spinal canal, that can result in pain, numbness, and reduced quality of life.
+Spinal stenosis is a condition characterized by a narrowing of the spinal canal.
+It can result in pain, numbness, and reduced quality of life.
 Understanding the condition and its impact is crucial for those experiencing it and their loved ones.

 Understanding Lumbar Spinal Stenosis (LSS):

 This chronic condition arises from factors like osteoarthritis or herniated discs, leading to pressure on the spinal cord.
-Different types of stenosis affect nerve roots, causing distinct symptoms including back pain, leg weakness, numbness, tingling, and reduced mobility in the lumbar spine.
+Different types of stenosis affect nerve roots.
+This causes distinct symptoms including back pain, leg weakness, numbness, tingling, and reduced mobility in the lumbar spine.